CMU-CREATE-Lab/breathecam_v4/Code/pi_cam/README.md

 ```
 curl https://raw.githubusercontent.com/geerlingguy/rpi-clone/master/install | sudo bash
 ```
 If you want to clone just one card you can use rpi-clone directly.
-This will clone the r8unning system to the card mounted on sda (the first USB device attached):
+This will clone the running system to the card mounted on sda (the first USB device attached):
 ```
 sudo rpi-clone sda
 ```